wp-plugins/offset-printing-calculator/readme.txt

 2. Enable **Calculator** plugin on your *Plugins* page in *Site Admin*.
 3. Go to the *Calculator/PanelControl* page in *Site Admin* and change plugin's options.
+4. Make sure to change in wp-config.php the line "define('WPLANG'); " to "define('WPLANG', 'en_EN');" or to whatever language you want, for example  ro_RO.
+Remember that till now there are only two translation files.
+You have to make a brand new one if you want the plugin localised in a language that doesn't have a coresponding translation file
-4. Go to the *Calculator/Calculator* page to see short explanations about factors used in prices calculation.
+5. Go to the *Calculator/Calculator* page to see short explanations about factors used in prices calculation.
-5. Have fun if posible!
+6. Have fun if posible!

 == Frequently Asked Questions ==